arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 * [SP] publish a domain event that season pass was imported
 * [I&A] react to that domain event in Identity & Access part of our application and create the user account
 * [I&A] in case of success, publish a domain event that User was imported (`UserImported`)
-    * or if user is already present on our platform, it would publish `UserAlreadyRegistered` domain event.
+    * or if the user is already present on our platform, it would publish `UserAlreadyRegistered` domain event.
 * [SP] react to `UserImported` or `UserAlreadyRegistered` domain event and update the `user_id` of created `SeasonPass` to the ID of the user.